Kdoggg666/MS4/README.md

 - Model and page for animal care products.
 - Option to select home delivery or collect in store.
 - Custom error screens such as 500, 404 etc. Django defaults are currently being used.
+- Remove unused fields in models, Ive had many issues with migration so I didn't want to mess with that so close to submission as it works currently and don't have time to fix if an issue crops up.

 <a name="technologies"></a>
 ## Technologies Used